Vietnam Railways

-Vietnam Railways (VNR, Đường sắt Việt Nam) is the state-owned operator of the railway system in Vietnam.
+Vietnam National Railways (VNR; Tổng công ty Đường sắt Việt Nam, lit.
+'Vietnam Railways Corporation') is the state-owned operator of the railway system in Vietnam.
 The principal route is the 1727 km single-track North–South Railway line, running between Hanoi and Ho Chi Minh City.
 This was built at the metre gauge in the 1880s during the French colonial rule.
 There are also standard gauge lines running from Hanoi to the People’s Republic of China, eventually leading to Beijing, and some mixed gauge in and around Hanoi.

 Problems

 While the state of the country’s road network is consistently improving, the railway system makes a significant contribution to the national transport infrastructure, with multiple daily freight trains, many being movement of containers.
 The 29-34-hour passenger trip between Hanoi and Ho Chi Minh City is very popular both with locals and foreign visitors.
 Accommodations are: hard seat, soft seat, 4 berth sleeper, and 6 berth sleeper.
 Coastal resorts such as Huế, Hội An, and Nha Trang lie along the route and generate considerable tourist traffic.
 There are no travel restraints in place, and tickets for most trains can be purchased on-line.
 In the border region, the Sapa line to the north is a very popular tourist attraction, with first class accommodations available.
 East of Hanoi, the line is dual gauge, with through trains to China available.
 Visas are required to book cross-border trains.
-The Ho Chi Minh City-Hanoi line has been rebuilt and upgraded, and damage from war has been repaired.
+The Ho Chi Minh City-Hanoi line has been rebuilt and upgraded, and damage from the Vietnam War repaired until the 2000s.